Forage and Range Research Site Logo

 Title: DNA POLYMORPHISM AMONG MOUNTAIN BROMES OF WESTERN NORTH AMERICA

-item Massa, Alicia - WASHINGTON ST. UNIV.
+item MASSA, ALICIA - WASHINGTON ST. UNIV.

 item Larson, Steven

-Submitted to: Native Plant Journal
+Submitted to: Native Plants Journal

 Publication Type: Peer Reviewed Journal

-Publication Acceptance Date: October 15, 2004
+Publication Acceptance Date: 10/15/2004

-Publication Date: April 1, 2005
+Publication Date: 4/1/2005

 Citation: Massa, A., Larson, S.R.
 2005.
 Dna polymorphism among mountain bromes of western north america.
 Native Plant Journal.